8 Disturbing Facts on Wrongful Death

 That means that even though significantly more people die at higher ages, those who do die young are much more likely to be the victim in a potential wrongful death suit.

 Death due to unintentional drowning, and burns or fires are far more likely to occur in children ages 1 to 9.
 Unintentional drowning remains in the top ten causes of death for children and adults until about age 55.
 Burns and fires are more likely to cause death for those 1 to 14 and 55 to over 65.

 Legal Help for Wrongful Death Cases

 If your loved one has been the victim of an unintentional death, then you may be able to assert a wrongful death claim.
-Contact Boca Raton wrongful death attorney at the Leifer Law Firm by calling 561-660-9421 or using the online contact us form on the right.
+Contact Boca Raton wrongful death attorney at Leifer & Ramirez by calling 561-660-9421 or using the online contact us form on the right.